Key Takeaway

 Is one glass of wine safe on Ozempic?

-For many patients, an occasional single glass of wine with a meal does not cause serious problems, but individual responses vary widely.
+For many patients, an occasional single glass of wine with a meal doesn't cause serious problems, but individual responses vary widely.
 Some people tolerate small amounts with minimal issues while others feel significant nausea or intoxication from the same quantity.
 Always discuss your specific situation with your prescribing physician before drinking.

 Should I skip my Ozempic dose if I plan to drink?